mrfitzpa/emicroml/docs/examples/modelling/cbed/distortion/estimation.rst

 Below are links to some code examples of "actions" that are related to the estimation of distortion in CBED patterns, using deep learning.

+The majority of the data presented in Ref.
+(INSERT REFERENCE) can be reproduced by running all of the examples listed on this current page.

 .. toctree::

    estimation/generate_ml_datasets_for_training_and_validation.rst